robertohonda/solid/README.md

 }
 ```

+Key idea: You extend behavior by adding new code, not by changing tested code.

 ## Liskov Substitution Principle (LSP)

 Objects of a superclass should be **replaceable with objects of its subclasses** without breaking the correctness of the program.